stuartmcalpine/pyread_swift/README.md

 ### Installation from source

-It is recommended you install the package within a virtual/conda environment.
-Or alternatively, if you are installing on a shared access machine, to your local profile by including the `--user` flag during the `pip` installation.
-You can ofcourse also install directly into your base Python environment if you prefer.
+Given the need for a parallel HDF5 installation, it is recommended you install ``pyread_swift`` within a virtual/conda environment.
+However you can ofcourse also install directly into your base Python environment if you prefer.

 First make sure your `pip` is up-to-date:

 * `python3 -m pip install --upgrade pip`

-Then you can install the `pyread_swift` package by typing the following in the git directory:
+Then you can install the `pyread_swift` package by typing the following in the root git directory:

-* `python3 -m pip install -e .`
+* `python3 -m pip install .`

-which will install `pyread_swift` and any dependencies (as an editable install).
+which will install `pyread_swift` and any dependencies.

 ### MPI installation for collective reading